aws-samples/bedrock-claude-chat/docs/SETUP_IDP.md

 # Step 3: Update cdk.json

-In your cdk.json file, add the configuration for your identity providers like so:
+In your cdk.json file, add the configuration for your identity providers

+## Attention

+### Uniqueness

+The userPoolDomainPrefix must be globally unique across all Amazon Cognito users.
+If you choose a prefix that's already in use by another AWS account, the creation of the user pool domain will fail.
+It's a good practice to include identifiers, project names, or environment names in the prefix to ensure uniqueness.

+like so:

 ```json
 {